Mumbai: Instead of tackling terror, ATS cops turn conmen

-Five policemen from the Juhu unit of the Anti-Terrorism Squad hatched an elaborate plan, which included the staged arrest of two accomplices, to cheat a UP builder of Rs 49 lakh on the pretext of getting him a Rs 35-crore loan
+5 policemen from Anti-Terrorism Squad's Juhu unit hatched an elaborate plan, which included staged arrest of 2 accomplices, to cheat UP builder of Rs 49 lakh on pretext of getting him Rs 35-cr loan

 The ingenuity shown by five Juhu Anti-Terrorism Squad (ATS) personnel in allegedly conning a builder of Rs 49 lakh makes you wonder how many more terrorists would be behind bars if the quintet had applied the same skills and shown the same enthusiasm in doing their jobs.

 Victim: Akhilesh Chauhan

 While the Versova police, where an FIR has been registered, is allegedly trying to hush up the matter of how the five ATS men and two accomplices cheated a UP-based businessman of the money on the pretext of getting him a Rs 35-crore loan, mid-day got in touch to the victim to understand the modus operandi.